joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 - Trying `print(mentions.data.id)` returns an error `AttributeError: 'list' object has no attribute 'id'`
 - But if we provide the list index (0 for our one item list) `print(mentions.data[0].id)` we hit paydirt with the tweet `id`: `1556257587070488576`
 - `print(mentions.data[0].text)` is also successful resulting in `@JoeOnisickBot send cow pic` So this gets us somewhere.
 We can iteratre through `mentions.data` and use `text` or `id` to retrieve the value we want.
 But what else?
-Let's search tweepy docs using the class we've discovered `tweepy.tweet.Tweet` and we get the info we need `https://docs.tweepy.org/en/stable/v2_models.html?highlight=class%20%27tweepy.tweet.Tweet#tweepy.Tweet`.
+Let's search tweepy docs using the class we've discovered `tweepy.tweet.Tweet` and we get the info we need https://docs.tweepy.org/en/stable/v2_models.html?highlight=class%20%27tweepy.tweet.Tweet#tweepy.Tweet (kind of).
 Here we see all of the attributes we can use.
 The caveat here is they must be returned in the default request or through expansion options you define.
 Now lets try the expansion we used in the beginning.
 You may recall we retrieved mentions using `client.get_users_mentions` and added the optional expansion `expansions='author_id'`.
 So where in Medusa's fourth kidney is that stinking `author-id`?
 It seems important, but hasn't shown up in any of our print statements yet.
 Not in `mentions.data`, `mentions.includes`, or `mentions.meta`.
 WTF?

 Shall we dig?
 That's rhetorical, I don't care what you think.

 - Let's give this a shot: `print(mentions.data[0].author_id)` and amazingly it returns `15830229`.
 What is this mysterious `author-id`?
-For that we'll need to explore `mentions.includes' where the user data lives.
+For that we'll need to explore `mentions.includes` where the user data lives.
 I'll spoil the surprise for you, it's the user `id` of the tweet author.
-Interstingly, this doesn't appear anywhere in the commands we've used above, but it should solve out problem of tying `mentions.data` to the user data in `mentions.include'.
+Interstingly, this doesn't appear anywhere in the commands we've used above, but it should solve out problem of tying `mentions.data` to the user data in `mentions.include`.

 - Trying `print(mentions.includes.id)` returns an error `AttributeError: 'dict' object has no attribute 'id'`.
 Cool cool, makes sense. `includes` itself is a Python dictionary so it doesn't have attributes, it has key-value pairs.
 This is unlike `data` which is a list.
 So let's use the key `users`.
 - `print(mentions.includes['users'].id)` returns an error `AttributeError: 'list' object has no attribute 'id'`.
 Great, further down the rabbit hole we go.
 Our friend `mentions.includes` is a dictionary with the key `users`, but the key `users` contains a list of users.
-As stated above, this key contains: `id`, `name', and `username'.
+As stated above, this key contains: `id`, `name`, and `username`.
 So hopefully indexing the `users` key like we did above will allow us to use atrributes, only this time we're 5786.98 (estimated) levels deep in a single object.
-- `print(mentions.includes['users'][0].id)` returns `15830229` Bingo, bango, blamo! this is the Twitter user `id` in the tweepy.User class from the , wait for it:
+- `print(mentions.includes['users'][0].id)` returns `15830229` Bingo, bango, blamo! this is the Twitter user `id` in the `tweepy.User` class from the , wait for it:

-List at index 0, of the key `users`, of the dictionary `includes` of the Tweepy tweepy.`tweet.Tweet` class.
+List at index 0, of the key `users`, of the dictionary `includes` of the Tweepy `tweepy.tweet.Tweet` class.
 Please shoot me now.

 Well, let's make sure the rest of the expected attributes work:
 - `print(mentions.includes['users'][0].name)` returns `danedevalcourt` the 'Name' associated with the user's Twitter handle.
 - `print(mentions.includes['users'][0].username)` returns `danedevalcourt` the username (Twitter Handle) in this case it happens to be the same.
 - `print(mentions.includes['users'][0].author_id)` returns  `AttributeError`.
 I find this annoying, but I find everything annoying. `author_id` represents the users `id` which is a unique number associated with the twitter handle, and the magic that allows you clowns to constantly change your twitter handles without any negative effect on the rest of the logic.

 So...
-Now that we've reached the, apparent, bottom of tweet object rabbit hole, how do we tie the values in `mentions.data` to the values in `mentions.includes`.
+Now that we've reached the, apparent, bottom of the `tweepy.tweet.Tweet` class rabbit hole, how do we tie the values in `mentions.data` to the values in `mentions.includes`.
 I'm so glad you asked!
 That last statement is a lie.

 Let's start with the basics:
 ```